Iconic Beaches, Ranked

 Not only can you walk around the remnants, including El Castillo, but you can follow a wooden staircase down to the secluded Yucatan beach, Playa Paraiso, and take a dip in the warm Caribbean Sea.
 Who needs a swim-up bar when you are literally swimming with history surrounding you?

 Tulum is the No. 2 attraction in Mexico's Riviera Maya and Playa Paraiso landed at No. 7 on Flight Network's best-of list.
-Last year, 300,000 visited Tulum and even more have tagged it on Insta — there are upwards of 5 million posts for #Tulum!
+Last year, 300,000 visited Tulum and even more have tagged it on Insta — there are almost 9 million posts for #Tulum!

 3. South Beach, Florida